 The Department has issued the following reports documenting the landfill leachate sample events and results.

-The Nuclear Regulatory Commission (NRC) has published the following on tritium in groundwater and drinking water:
+The U.S. Nuclear Regulatory Commission (NRC) has published the following on tritium in groundwater and drinking water:

 The Conference of Radiation Control Program Directors (CRCPD), has published a resolution stating that: